About Wallwritings

 Journalism was Jim’s undergraduate college major at Emory University, Atlanta, Georgia.
 He has earned two MA degrees, one from Emory, and one from the University of Chicago, both in religion.

-He and his wife, Mary Eleanor, are the parents of three sons, and the grandparents of four grandchildren.
-They live in Elmhurst, Illinois.
+He and his wife, Mary Eleanor, are the parents of three sons, the grandparents of four grandchildren, and the great grandparents of three great granddaughters and one great grandsons.
+Jim and Mary Eleanor currently reside in Elmhurst, Illinois.

-Jim served for two years on active duty in the US Air Force, and three additional years in the USAF (inactive) reserve.
-While serving with the Alaskan Command, he reached the rank of first lieutenant.
+Jim served for two years on active duty in the US Air Force, and three additional years in the USAF reserve.
+While serving with the Alaskan Command, he was promoted to the rank of first lieutenant.

-He has worked as a sports writer for both the Atlanta Journal and Constitution, was editor of the United Methodist magazine, Christian Advocate for ten years, and editor and publisher of the Christian Century magazine for 27 years, starting in 1972.
+He has worked as a sports writer for both the Atlanta Journal and Constitution.
+He was editor of the United Methodist magazine for clergy, the Christian Advocate, for ten years, 1962-1972.
+He served as editor and publisher of the Christian Century magazine for 27 years, starting in 1972.

-Time magazine wrote about the new editor, who arrived at the Christian Century determined to turn the magazine into a hard-hitting news publication.
+Time magazine wrote in a news feature that when the new editor arrived at the Christian Century in 1972, he was determined to turn the magazine into a hard-hitting news publication.

-Time concluded its essay with this summary of what the editor had planned for the future.
+Time concluded its essay with this summary of what the new editor had planned for the future.

 He sees the mainstream churches at least as often foolish as they are wise.
 He believes that the Century, and liberal Protestants generally, must shift from pious approval of their churches to a more realistic and vigorous appraisal.
 Concludes Wall: “What we have to say about the church and the world will be gutsy and robust.”